 For example, paramedics inside the smart ambulance can receive guidance from doctors remotely and use augmented reality to receive more intuitive information about what to do and how to do it.
 All of these 5G Applications are already being tested in several countries like the UK, China, and the USA and we expect to have them in commercial use in a few years.

 Going Contactless Now

 Until recently, touch screens were the preferred user interface (UI): on smartphones, monitors, even doors, etc. However, the fact that coronavirus is spread easier from an infected surface than by air has made physical contact feel like a risky thing to do.
 There are already other UI available that do not require any physical interaction.

 Voice was already winning over tactile user interfaces, especially through smart speakers and digital assistants.
 With people confining themselves inside the house, smart home functions will gather renewed interest and so will smart speakers’ voice functions.

 Beyond voice, biometrics and their use for eye/face recognition is another feature gaining ground in devices, like using face image recognition to unlock phones or make payments.
 The highest adoption is in China but the potential is immense for the rest of the world.

-Wearables like smartwatches for payments and other use cases (enabled by voice or close interaction) can help us avoid physical interaction with surfaces.
+Wearables like smartwatches for payments and other Applications (enabled by voice or close interaction) can help us avoid physical interaction with surfaces.

 Undoubtedly, the above does not really require any breakthrough in innovation.
-Most of these use cases and tools are out there, just not as widely available as we might have needed (and wished) them to be now in times of pandemic crisis.
+Most of these Applications and tools are out there, just not as widely available as we might have needed (and wished) them to be now in times of pandemic crisis.

 Will This Crisis Drive a Faster Adoption of Emerging Technologies?